gamecreature/rsync-output-compressor/README.md

 #### Simple example

-The basic rule is that Every path that starts with the given prefix is grouped together.
+The basic rule is that every path that starts with the given prefix is grouped together.

 ```
 # Starting a line with a '#' is interpreted as a comment